matthew-andrews/workshop-making-it-work-offline/06-offline-news-with-service-worker/03-service-worker-caches/README.md

 ## Exercise

-- With this information create a version of the offline news application that works offline with Service Worker.
+- Create a version of the offline news application that works offline with Service Worker.